weekendkoder/PrusaSlicer_v2.8/README.md

 CHANGELOG
 ==========
 I optimized the Kobra 3 Profile for my purposes.
-So you have the option use the NEW-settings, or keep the old ones.
+So you have the option to use the NEW-settings, or keep the old ones.
 <br>
 These files are containing the Updates:
 - =RAW_PrusaSlicer_ROAMING=_v2.zip